Kurdishgpt/yo/GITHUB_PAGES_DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-## Problem Fixed
+## Problems Fixed
-Your GitHub Pages deployment at `https://rahand-tech.github.io/yo/` was showing a "404 Page Not Found" error.
-This happened because GitHub Pages doesn't natively support Single Page Applications (SPAs) with client-side routing.
+Your GitHub Pages deployment at `https://rahand-tech.github.io/yo/` had two issues:

+1. **404 Page Not Found Error**: GitHub Pages doesn't natively support Single Page Applications (SPAs) with client-side routing
+2. **Build Error**: Replit-specific plugins were breaking the build outside of Replit environment

 ## Changes Made

 ### 1. **vite.config.ts**
 - Added `base: "/yo/"` configuration so all assets load from the correct subdirectory
+- Made all Replit plugins conditionally loaded (only in development on Replit)
+- Fixed the `@replit/vite-plugin-runtime-error-modal` import to be dynamic
 - Added 404.html to the build output

 ### 2. **client/src/App.tsx**